 German cockroaches like to live inside.
-They are a significant pest concern in homes, restaurants, grocery stores, and anywhere else, food is prepared or stored.
+They are a significant pest concern in homes, restaurants, grocery stores, and food is prepared or stored anywhere else.
 These roaches prefer warm, humid environments, and you'll often find them in kitchens and bathrooms.

-Oriental cockroaches are sometimes called "water bugs" because of their preference for living in very damp areas.
+Oriental cockroaches are sometimes called "water bugs" because they prefer to live in very damp areas.
 Outside, they live around sewers and under piles of debris.
-Inside, these roaches hide in basements, crawl spaces, and in bathrooms around toilets and bathtub drains.
+Inside, these roaches hide in basements, crawl spaces, and bathrooms around toilets and bathtub drains.

 American cockroaches mainly live outside but do move indoors while foraging for food.
 Outside, they live around sewers and drains.
 They also live in flower beds, under mulch, and behind tree bark.
 Inside, these moisture-loving pests hide in warm, dark areas in kitchens, basements, bathrooms, and crawl spaces.

 Brown-banded cockroaches prefer to live in dry locations that are very warm — above 80 degrees.
 Inside, these cockroaches live under furniture and in the upper parts of the kitchen or bathroom cabinets.
 They also invade electronics.

 Get rid of cockroaches from your Ohio home or business by trusting the experts at 1st Response Pest Management.
 We are a locally-owned and family-operated pest control company.
 Our goal is to provide all of our customers with peace of mind and pest-free homes and businesses through our effective residential and commercial pest control services.

 Learn more about protecting your Greater Columbus or Central Ohio area home or business from cockroaches and other pests with the help of 1st Response Pest Management and our eco-friendly approach to pest control.
 Reach out today and speak with one of our helpful professionals!

 How can I prevent cockroaches in the future?